-RIGHTSHIP RightShip is the world's leading maritime risk management and sustainability of the maritime industry, by helping their custome Global Compact The United Nations Global Compact is a voluntary initiative with sustainable and socially responsible policies, to align strategies actions that advance societal goals.
-GLOBAL MARITIME FORUM The Global Maritime Forum is an international not-for-profit orga long-term economic development and human wellbeing.
-The Fo experts, and other influential decision-makers and opinion shap Star Bulk supports the Global Maritime Forum as a partner.
-Getting to Zero Coalition The "Getting to Zero Coalition" is an alliance of companies acro "Getting to Zero" is committed to getting commercially viable, of shipping's moon-shot ambition.
-The Coalition is defined by this The Clean Shipping Alliance 2020 (CSA 2020) represents a grou leaders in emission control efforts and have made significant inv requirements through the installation of Exhaust Gas Cleaning S •HELMEPA• Hellenic Marine Protection Association (HELMEPA) is the pionee ship-generated pollution by spreading a pollution prevention ar consciousness by informing, updating, educating and motivatin A U S M E P A Australian Mayine Environment Protection Association The Australian Marine Environment Protection Association (AUS of individuals representing a wide range of shipping industry, go Australia's precious marine environment.
-Its goal is to increase r information and publicity.
+RIGHTSHIP RightShip is the world's leading maritime risk management and environmental assessment organisation with a mission to improve the safety and environmental sustainability of the maritime industry, by helping their customers manage their maritime risk developing a safer and cleaner maritime industry.
+United Nations Global Compact The United Nations Global Compact is a voluntary initiative with over 12,000 signatories in over 160 countries, that encourages businesses worldwide to adopt sustainable and socially responsible policies, to align strategies with universal principles on human rights, labour, environment and anti-corruption and take actions that advance societal goals.
+GLOBAL MARITIME FORUM The Global Maritime Forum is an international not-for-profit organization committed to shaping the future of global seaborne trade to increase sustainable long-term economic development and human wellbeing.
+The Forum brings together leaders from across the international maritime industry with policy-makers, NGOs, experts, and other influential decision-makers and opinion shapers in a community to work together on developing new solutions and recommendations for action.
+Star Bulk supports the Global Maritime Forum as a partner.
+Getting to Zero Coalition The "Getting to Zero Coalition" is an alliance of companies across the maritime, energy, infrastructure and finance sectors, supported by key governments and IGOs.
+"Getting to Zero" is committed to getting commercially viable, deep-sea, zero-emission vessels, powered by zero-emission fuels, into operation by 2030: maritime shipping's moon-shot ambition.
+The Coalition is defined by this ambition and a set of core principles that all members share.
+CLEANSHIPPING ALLIANCEZOZU The Clean Shipping Alliance 2020 (CSA 2020) represents a group of 38 global leading companies from the commercial shipping and cruise industries that have been leaders in emission control efforts and have made significant investments in research and analysis, funding and committing resources to comply with 2020 fuel requirements through the installation of Exhaust Gas Cleaning Systems (EGCSs) on their fleets. ·HELMEPA• Hellenic Marine Protection Association (HELMEPA) is the pioneering voluntary commitment of Greek seafarers and ship owners to safeguard the seas from ship-generated pollution by spreading a pollution prevention and safety spirit throughout the industry.
+HELMEPA encourages a high level of environmental consciousness by informing, updating, educating and motivating all, from ship owner to the last seafarer.
+Australian Marine Environment Procection Association The Australian Marine Environment Protection Association (AUSMEPA) was launched on 13 July 2000 as a voluntary commitment 'to save the seas' signed by a number of individuals representing a wide range of shipping industry, government and non government organisations who were committed to protecting Australia's precious marine environment.
+Its goal is to increase marine environmental consciousness and awareness in Australians by means of education, information and publicity.